 |Newborn (birth to 2 months)||14 to 24 g/dL|

 |Infant (2 months to 1 year)||9.5 to 13 g/dL|

 While these provide an example of a potential reference range, your results are only considered abnormal based on the range used by the specific laboratory that performed the test.

 Because hemoglobin is affected by many factors, it is important that you discuss your results with your provider if you have any concerns.
 Only your doctor can clarify if your hemoglobin test results are normal for your situation.

 If hemoglobin levels are low, it can be a sign of anemia.
 There are many potential causes of anemia including blood loss, nutritional deficiencies, and many other conditions.

 High hemoglobin can also be a sign of underlying health problems including conditions affecting the lung and heart.
 Dehydration, smoking, living at a high altitude, and some genetic conditions can also lead to high levels of hemoglobin.

 Abnormal hemoglobin levels are not a diagnosis of any of these conditions.
 Instead, your hemoglobin levels are evaluated in the context of your symptoms, other blood counts, and additional test results to diagnose an underlying cause of high or low levels of hemoglobin.

 Abnormal hemoglobin test results may or may not require follow-up testing.
-Hemoglobin is often evaluated alongside other components of a complete blood count to look for signs of disease or monitor health conditions.
+Hemoglobin is often evaluated alongside other components of a CBC to look for signs of disease or monitor health conditions.